snototter/viren2d/docs/source/tutorial/basics.rst

 **What about visualizations besides drawing?**
-   Besides drawing, ``viren2d`` also provides various :ref:`color maps and colorization techniques<tutorial-colormaps>` to inspect and represent data, such as depth measurements, topographic data, gradient or flow fields, *etc.*
+   Besides drawing, ``viren2d`` also provides various :ref:`color maps and colorization techniques<tutorial-colorization>` to inspect and represent data, such as depth measurements, topographic data, gradient or flow fields, *etc.*

-   The :class:`~viren2d.ImageBuffer` additionaly provides some basic image processing functionalities, *e.g.* to :meth:`~viren2d.ImageBuffer.blend` images, :meth:`~viren2d.ImageBuffer.pixelate` regions, or perform some general color space conversions.
+   Additionally, the :class:`~viren2d.ImageBuffer` provides some basic image processing functionalities, *e.g.* to :meth:`~viren2d.ImageBuffer.blend` images, :meth:`~viren2d.ImageBuffer.pixelate` regions, or perform some general color space conversions.
 Note, however, that these